 Local-scale GIS Modeling of Eurasian Watermilfoil

-Prince Czarnecki, J. M., Shaw, D. R., Madsen, J. D., Harvill, J. L., Ervin, G. N., Samson, S., & Martin, J. (2009).
+Prince Czarnecki, J. M., Shaw, D. R., Madsen, J. D., Harvill, J. L., Ervin, G. N., Samson, S., & Martin, James L. (2009).
 Local-scale GIS Modeling of Eurasian Watermilfoil.
 Proceedings Southern Weed Science Society /Weed Science Society of America Abstracts.
 Orlando, FL.

 Model parameters estimates were obtained using Proc GLIMMIX in SAS.
 Using data on Pend Oreille Lake and separately on data from the river flowing out of the Lake, five statistical models were considered for estimating the predictive probability of the presence of M. spicatum in terms of the three predictors.
 The first was a traditional logistic regression model.
 This model did not include a spatial autocorrelation structure, but did include the Boolean distance variable.
 The remaining four models incorporated spatial autocorrelation via a spherical spatial covariance function, and so did not require the Boolean distance variable.
 Specifically the four spatial models considered in this study were a (1) binomial regression model with over-dispersion, (2) random effects model, (3) conditional spatial generalized linear mixed model, and (4) marginal spatial GLM.
 Depth and fetch were highly significant in every model considered.
 All four of the spatial models had a lower predictive probability error variance than the logistic regression model.
 However, the additional complexity of spatial models requires advanced computing algorithms for parameter estimation.
 For this study, this additional complexity resulted in a lack of convergence in some cases.
 When it was possible to estimate all the parameters in the model, the four spatial models performed equally well.
 Depending upon the desired interpretation of the model and covariance parameters, and the ability to estimate those parameters, one of these four models may be preferred over the other three.
 Based on this study, in terms of predictive probability error variance, all spatial models are preferred over the traditional logistic regression model.